Lightn1ng0/Lightn1ng0_AI_Aimbot/README.md

 The code has all features from the launcher + more.
 Except for the fov circle.
 The code uses the model files from the launcher.
 Install razer synapse 3 with the macro module if you want to use the razer input method.
+The code does not modify the launcher config.

 ## Features
 ### Tier 0 (free)